Cityhood for Sparta

 • A Government that is more accountable to the residents it serves

-• A fairer system of funding for the fire department, which would eliminate the double dipping of village residents on these services
+• A simpler system of funding for the fire department, which would provide better stability

 Most of the services would remain unchanged.
 However, instead of paying taxes to two local governments, there would only be one.
 The city would be the primary form of government and administer it's own elections, property tax assessments, and all other services.
 This change could yield greater efficiency, which will be detailed as the study process progresses.